varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **Checkpoint Question:**
 Can you see how this is just **Em shape + one finger**?
-- Yes â†’ Great!
+- Yes → Great!
 You're thinking in shapes!
-- Not yet â†’ Review the comparison diagrams above
+- Not yet → Review the comparison diagrams above

 ---